 Interview: Frank Ocean From Oyster #103

-For Oyster 103: The Hang Out In Real Life Issue, our new editor Zac Bayly caught up with our cover star Frank Ocean.
-The interview accompanies our world exclusive cover shoot by Frank’s video-maker Nabil Elderkin.
+Back in 2013, for Oyster 103: The Hang Out In Real Life Issue, our then editor Zac Bayly caught up with international man of mystery Frank Ocean.
+The interview accompanies a world exclusive cover shoot by Frank's video-maker Nabil Elderkin.
 During their conversation Frank shops for pants, talks up his mate Nabil and provides an insight into his infamously involved process.
 Read the full interview below.

 Frank Ocean did not want to do this interview.
 (In fact, for the first hour he thought I had called only to discuss the feature, and didn't realise I was actually interviewing him.)
 Sorry, Frank!
 "That's cool," he said.
 "I'm happy to talk about whatever.
 Just make it good."
 Over the course of two hours we discussed all the usual things you might talk about with a critically acclaimed singer/songwriter — like the function of pants, Oprah's facial expressions, and selling crack in high school.